-Countries involved: Norway, Denmark, Sweden, Germany, The Netherlands, Belgium, France, UK, Faroe Islands.
+Countries involved: Norway, Denmark, Sweden, Germany, The Netherlands, Belgium, France, UK, Faroe Islands, and Ireland.

 North Sea Autumn Spawning herring (NSAS) are exploited by a variety of fleets, ranging from small purse seiners to large freezer trawlers, of different nations.
-The majority of the fishery takes place in the Orkney-Shetland area and northern North Sea in the 2nd and 3rd quarters, and in the English Channel (Division VIId) in the 4th quarter.
-Juveniles are caught in Division IIIa and as by-catch in the industrial fishery in the central North Sea.
-For management purposes, four fleets are currently defined: Fleet A is harvesting herring for human consumption in IV and VIId, but includes herring bycatches in the Norwegian industrial fishery; Fleet B is the industrial (<32 mm mesh size) fleet of EU nations operating in IV and VIId.
-North Sea Autumn Spawners are also caught in IIIa in Fleets C (human consumption) and D (small mesh).
+The majority of the fishery takes place in the Orkney-Shetland area and northern North Sea in the 2nd and 3rd quarters, and in the English Channel (Division 7.d) in the 4th quarter.
+Juveniles are caught in Division 3.a and as by-catch in the industrial fishery in the central North Sea.
+For management purposes, four fleets are currently defined: Fleet A is harvesting herring for human consumption in 4 and 7.d, but includes herring by-catches in the Norwegian industrial fishery; Fleet B is the industrial (<32 mm mesh size) fleet of EU nations operating in 4 and 7.d.
+North Sea Autumn Spawners are also caught in 3.a in Fleets C (human consumption) and D (small mesh).